Thursday, July 4, 2024

 Critical Independence Theory

-When I first noticed that the US was one of the few former British colonies to wage a bloody war of independence, while many other colonies in the empire figured a less bloody way out, I started to suspect something wasn’t adding up.
+When I first noticed that the US was one of the few former British colonies to wage a bloody war of independence, while many other colonies in the empire figured a less violent way forward, I started to suspect something wasn’t adding up.
 Maybe the US founders were too hot-headed, as partially right as their grievances may have been.
-Maybe they sucked at negotiating a smarter way forward.
+Maybe they sucked at negotiating a smarter way.
 Maybe the US was not the architect of democracy it crowned itself in 1776.
 But more disturbingly, maybe it wasn’t as interested in unalienable rights as it proclaimed in its declaration of independence.

-I mean let’s be clear about one thing: the monarchy in 1776 was far from perfect.
-In fact as ways to lead large masses of people go it was on thin ice and borrowed time.
+To be clear about one thing, the monarchy in 1776 was far from perfect.
+As ways to lead large masses of people go, it was on thin ice and borrowed time.

 And yet as monarchies go, the House of Hanover with its four Georges was fairly savvy.